What are the Best Single-Serve Coffee Makers?

 How do you know which one is right for you with so many options?
 This guide explains what to look for when buying a single-cup coffee maker.
 Below are the best single-serve coffee maker brands on the market.

-Homegrounds is here to help you choose the best of the best single-serve coffee makers.
+Homegrounds is here to help you choose the best of the best single-serve coffee makers in Canada right now.
 Whether you’re looking for delicious coffee in a hurry or want the best price, we have an option for you.

-Keurig coffee makers are the most popular single-serve option in America, with a Keurig machine found in approximately 22% of homes.
+Keurig coffee makers are the most popular single-serve option in Canada, with Keurig accounting for nearly 30% of all coffee machines sold in the country.
 Unlike other pod machines that make espresso-style coffee, K-Cup coffee makers brew single cups of drip coffee.

 Keurig introduced the Keurig K-Elite as an upgrade to the K7575.
 K-Elite is now one of the best-selling single-serve coffee makers on the market.
 It offers greater versatility than many other Keurig machines, with the option to adjust the brew temperature, cup size, and brew strength.